alecapecchi/TicTacToe/README.md

 # Tic Tac Toe
 A simple Tic Tac Toe game with a "spooky" Halloween theme.
+You can play it [here](https://alecapecchi.github.io/tictactoe/game.html)!

 ##MODES
 The game supports 4 different game modes: